 by Kelly Dean

-That You were recognized there; In the House of Narcissus.
+Do Not let it be said That You were recognized there; In the House of Narcissus.
 The Daffodils are very rude.
 I was in the corner and I saw you I was the Wall to the left That you leaned on.
 You are forgiven.
 But You said it.
 And your shoes confirmed my Questioning.
 Do not Remember It again.
 You're in the House of Narcissus - It's an endless circle of exchange, anyway.
 Talk to the Person in the mirror, Don't talk to Me; I don't need to be told, I Know.
 I Am Old. |

 *For a full pictorial tour of our Columbus Day Weekend adventure, please visit our Facebook gallery.